MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-I-Procedures-Implementing-National-Environmental-Policy-Act-1969/section-1.1320.md

 ##### § 1.1320 Review of Commission undertakings that may affect historic properties. #####

 (a) *Review of Commission undertakings.* Any Commission undertaking that has the potential to cause effects on historic properties, unless excluded from review pursuant to paragraph (b) of this section, shall be subject to review under section 106 of the National Historic Preservation Act, as amended, 54 U.S.C.
-306108, by applying -
+306108, by applying—

 (1) The procedures set forth in regulations of the Advisory Council on Historic Preservation, 36 CFR800.3-800.13, or